korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 ```

 The reverse method will reverse all the characters and then call the setLength method,
-with the number 7, meaning we're truncating the StringBuilder text value, to seven characters.
+with the number 7, meaning we're truncating the StringBuilder text value to seven characters.
 And running that:

 ```java